joriswitstok/reionised-bubbles-tutorial/README.md

 ## Using custom code modelling the IGM absorption of Lyα

 We will use pre-written code from a module called [`lymana_absorption`](https://github.com/joriswitstok/lymana_absorption).
-First, you can obtain the source code with `git`:
+First, you'll need to obtain the source code with `git`:
 ```
 git clone https://github.com/joriswitstok/lymana_absorption.git
 ```
-Then, you can follow the repository's instructions to install the code into your anaconda environment (double checking if it is still activated):
+Then, you can follow the repository's instructions to install the code into your Anaconda environment (double checking if it is still activated):
 ```
 cd lymana_absorption
 which pip